gapotchenko/gnu-tk/README.md

 In this mode, you can seamlessly switch between native shell commands and GNU tools as needed.

-For this to work, `gnu-tk` must be installed either [globally](#installation), or locally within the Node.js project that uses `gnu-tk` in its script definitions:
+For this to work, `gnu-tk` must be installed either [globally](#installation), or locally within the Node.js project that uses `gnu-tk`:

 ```sh
 npm install --save-dev @gapotchenko/gnu-tk